fabianschmauder/cgn-aws-22-3-friday-challanges/22-11-11_dynamo_db/README.md

 1. create a dynamo DB stream to call a lambda function
 1. check every new/updated item if it includes AWS
 1. If the item includes aws send a sns email notification to you

+### 5. Use Docker (optional)
+1. create a docker image for the web-server
+1. push image to docker hub or ecr
+1. run web-server on ec2 instance with docker

+### 6. CI / CD (optional)
+1. Create CI / CD Pipeline